-If the constant buzzing and heat from your many computers distracting you from productive work, than setting up a server room may be for you.
-It is an advisable idea to house the servers in their own space, even absent of the annoyance of a server stack.
-There should be enough space in the server room to house the servers and equipment.
+Information Technology Room – If the constant buzzing and heat from your many computers distracting you from productive work, than setting up a server room may be for you.
+It is an advisable idea to house the servers in their own space such as an I.T.
+Room, even absent of the annoyance of a server stack.
+There should be enough space in the I.T. room to house the servers and equipment.
 Some equipment includes tapes, disks, cooling fans, or any other parts.
 Just an FYI: Do not place the data backup system in the server room.
 This should be placed in a separate room in event of a flood, fire, and other disasters.

 When deciding the size of your server room, it is important to consider any growth in the future.
 Once the equipment is set up in the room, you will likely not want to move it again.
 If there is extra space in the server room, you may add extra machines without paying construction to expand.
 Power supply to the server room is essential for the equipment, for servers and cooling units.
 Decent lighting is also important for a server room.

 Power supply is a concern as well as cooling options that will best for the space.
 When designing the server room, consult you IT staff to best advise the equipment needed.
 Most importantly, ensure the cleanliness and tidiness of the room.

 Location: The location of the room is the first “consideration” before designing the layout.
 The consensus for the server room is one of the walls should not be an exterior wall.
 Exterior walls of the building are usually damp or enclose water pipes.
 Water pipes pose the threat of bursting and flooding the sensitive equipment.
 Exterior windows pose a security risk and any damages.
 For those that can avoid top or bottom floor for the server room placement, can avoid any floods or roof leaks.
 You may even place a server closet on each floor if a center server room is not possible.
 A server closet is usually stacked on each floor and contain servers, network and telecommunications equipment.